KnairdA/InputXSLT/README.md

 # InputXSLT

-... is a proof-of-concept implementation of external ~~read-only~~ file access functions for XSLT based on Apache [xalan](https://xalan.apache.org/) and [xerces](https://xerces.apache.org/).
+…is a Apache [Xalan](https://xalan.apache.org/) and [Xerces](https://xerces.apache.org/) based XSLT extension enabling access to external commands, the filesystem and calling further transformations from inside a transformation.

 ## Why?!

 Contrary to popular opinion I actually like XSLT as a content transformation language and have built - amongst other things - my personal website on top of it.
-While I used the XSLT based [Symphony CMS](http://www.getsymphony.com/)  for that particular endeavour, the intention behind the experiment contained within this repository is to develop XSLT extensions enabling the development of static site generators using XSLT as both a template and application language.
+While I used the XSLT based [Symphony CMS](http://www.getsymphony.com/)  for that particular endeavour, the intention behind this project is to develop XSLT extensions enabling the development of static site generators using XSLT as both a template and application language.

 ## Current features: